Nuno69/YAGA/readme.md

-# Yaga: Yet Another Gothic Accessibility Attempt
+# YAGA: Yet Another Gothic Accessibility Attempt

 ## What is YAGA?